Explore films

 Movies inspired by and based on true stories.

-View film trailers, reviews, and facts.
+View trailers, reviews, films, and facts behind the stories.

 Most films are highly rated on Rotten Tomatoes and the Internet Movie Database (IMDb).
 They have at least a 70% or 7/10 rating from critics and audiences alike, many with 80% or 8/10 or above.
 Enjoy the best true story films of the 1920s-1980s!